xingpingdong/HP-Tracking/README.md

 	"imdb_video_path":"/path/to//ILSVRC2015/Data/VID/train/",
 	"imdb_score_map_path":"/path/to/ILSVRC2015_score_map/Data/VID/train/", (saving the score maps)
 	"imdbs_path":"/path/to/ILSVRC2015_small_imdbs/"
+  3. Edit the file './gym_hyper/envs/siam_src/parameters/environment.json' to setup the paths in your machine:
-  3. Run the script for training: cd /path/to/code_folder/ python ./run_training.py
+  4. Run the script for training: cd /path/to/code_folder/ python ./run_training.py
-  4. After training, you can find the trained mu model in './models/*mu_model.h5'.
+  5. After training, you can find the trained mu model in './models/*mu_model.h5'.
 Then this model can be used for tracking in next step.

 [**Tracking**]